 Paul has worked in the fields of water, energy, and land conservation for over 30 years.
 He spent 16 of these years directing the Water Conservation Office for the City of Boulder.
 His teaches courses in Western US Water, World Water, and Landscape Sustainability at the University of Colorado at Boulder and through professional webinars.

-David Gordon, PhD, Board Member
+David Gordon, PhD, Retired

 David is now retired.
 He has a PH.D. in Psycholinguistics and Masters degrees in English Literature and Linguistics.
 As an academic, David published papers in theoretical linguistics and developmental psychology and taught courses at UC Berkeley and San Francisco State.
 After his academic career he practiced as a clinical psychologist and wrote technical documentation for a number of computer companies.
 Since 2006, David has been interested in promoting development in rural Tanzania.
 In addition to MSG, David is on the Board of Directors of the nonprofit REACH Shirati, one of our partner organizations.
 REACH Shirati focuses on education and health in the Shirati area of Tanzania.